 She thought they could allow a limited number of cultivation licenses for the time being.

 Some on the committee were in favor of restricting the licenses from operating in storefronts near residential areas.
-However, President of the Camden Business Association Ray Jones noted that many liquor stores and bars are permitted to be very close to residential areas.
+However, President of the Camden Business Association Ray Jones noted many liquor stores and bars are permitted to be very close to residential areas.

 Pace noted that such areas would be perfect places for micro-businesses to be based, which the city wants to foster.
 The cannabis committee agreed that micro licenses should not be capped.